Popup

 Basic facts you should know

-Like most good parents in New Jersey, you want what’s best for your kids.
-The problem in many divorce situations is that parents do not agree on the topic.
+As caring parents in New Jersey, you naturally want what’s best for your children.
+However, in many divorce cases, parents often disagree on what that means.
 The judge overseeing your case will make all child support decisions by using state guidelines at his or her discretion to issue a court order with your children’s best interests in mind.
 The following list gives a general idea of the types of expenses child support typically covers:

-Your personal expenses are entirely separate from any child-based financial need when you divorce.
+When you divorce, your individual financial expenses are completely distinct from any financial needs related to your children.
 In short, you can’t use child support money for costs unrelated to your kids.
 Even if you don’t use the full amount of a given support payment in a particular month, you still may not personally use the money for things that aren’t associated with your children’s needs.
 Misuse of child support money can lead to serious legal problems.

 Overcoming obstacles that may arise